hellolucient/cognition/README.md

 - ✅ **Tag-based Discovery** - Filter and organize by topics
 - ✅ **Source Attribution** - Track which AI model was used
 - ✅ **Export System** - Download conversations in multiple formats (TXT, MD, JSON)
+- ✅ **Upvoting & Downvoting** - Community curation with vote counts and user preferences
 - ✅ **Social Sharing** - Share threads to X/Twitter and copy links

 ### Social Features